 Sustainability is included in all bid documents to suppliers at University of Saskatchewan, and is included in the weighted evaluation criteria and subsequent contracts.
-Proposals from contractors should include a description of any corporate sustainability policy and sustainability initiatives already in place, in progress or in the planning stages (both general initiatives within your organization and proposed initiatives specific to the procurement).
-The university requires Green Seal or Ecologo certifications for de-icers, fertilizers and cleaners.
-A checklist for sustainable purchasing and a sustainable purchasing guide is available for 36 types of commodity products commonly purchased at the University.
+Proposals from contractors should include a description of any corporate sustainability policy and sustainability initiatives already in place, in progress or in the planning stages (both general initiatives of an organization and proposed initiatives specific to the procurement).
+The university requires Green Seal or Eco-logo certifications for de-icers, fertilizers and cleaners.
+A checklist for sustainable purchasing and a sustainable purchasing guide is available for 36 types of commodity products commonly purchased at the university.

-Northern Arizona University's Bookstore (operated by Follett) is the latest concessionaire to stop handing out plastic bags for retail operations, opting instead for a more environmentally friendly paper bag.
+Northern Arizona University's Bookstore (operated by Follett) has stopped handing out plastic bags for retail operations, opting instead for a more environmentally friendly paper bag.
 The new bags are made from 100% Forest Stewardship Council recycled material and are themselves recyclable.
 Ninety-five percent of the recycled content comes from post consumer waste.
 The NAU Bookstore also recycles books at the end of the fall semester and continually recycles electronics from the computer store.